LESSON PLAN

 Female rhinos reach sexual maturity at about the age of five or six.

-them three or four years.
-Rhinos always have a single calf, born after a gestation
+three or four years.
+Rhinos always have a single calf, born after a

-two years, and it usually remains with its mother until she is about to give birth
+years, and it usually remains with its mother until she is about to give

 b.
 The number of Sumatran rhino